Laboratory : Verimag (http://www-verimag.imag.fr/)

 SystemC is a C++ library used for the description of SoCs at different levels of abstraction, including TLM.
 It comes with a simulation environment, and became a standard (IEEE 1666).
 SystemC offers a set of primitives for the description of parallel activities representing the physical parallelism of the hardware blocks.
 The TLM level of abstraction can be described with SystemC.

-- Because SystemC was implemented as a library, it is possible to compile a SystemC program with any C++ compiler.
+Because SystemC was implemented as a library, it is possible to compile a SystemC program with any C++ compiler.
 But using a general-purpose compiler misses some optimization opportunities.
+Experiments have been carried out to build a SystemC-specific compiler.
+We already have a SystemC front-end called PinaVM, and prototyped an optimizer for SystemC programs.
+The optimizer is very limited in that most programs still cannot be optimized, but promising since it shows a 20x speedup on simple best-cases programs.

 - Programming skills in C++